paulinal3/heavy-things-tracker/readme.md

 ## Install
 1. Go to https://www.exercisedb.io/ and sign up for free acocount
-2. Download code to your terminal, then run then install the following packages:
+2. Download code to your terminal, then install the following packages:
      * `npm i`
      * `npm axios`
      * `npm method_override`